sinedied/hads/README.md

 ### Navigation index

 If you insert the text `[[index]]` in any of your markdown files, it will be replaced by the full navigation index of the markdown files found under the specified *root dir*.
-The file and folder names will be automatically *humanized* for better readability.
+File and folder names will be automatically *humanized* for better readability.

 It is particularly useful on home page to provide an overview of the available documentation for your project.